Chapter 4: Guidelines

 Body of Document

-1.2 Number the sections in sequential order, with secondary ideas listed under general statements.
+The format of the guideline should follow those recommended in the ALA Standards Manual.
+Number the sections in sequential order, with secondary ideas listed under general statements.

 2.1 Qualifications of Professional and Support Staff

 Each numbered section may have a header with a statement or paragraph(s) underneath, or may have a main section header with a numbered statement/paragraph underneath.

 Example 1: Headers with statements/ paragraphs following